armsultan/nginx-basics/docs/labs/nginx_api/live_monitoring.md

 `/api/[api-version]/`, where `[api-version]` is the version number of the NGINX Plus API.

 Lets look at the Live Activity Monitoring JSON Feed​ in detail.
+For the demo purpose we can take two approach:
+- Make API calls using Postman tool.
-Drill down to obtain subsets of the data or single data points, at specific API endpoints, and Parse JSON data using `jq` and `curl` from command line:
+- Make API calls using `curl` and parse JSON data using `jq` from command line.

+## Going Over demo using Postman:
+1. Open `Postman` tool found on the desktop

+## Going Over demo using Command Line:
 1. In the `SSH` folder found on the desktop, open any Linux SSH session found on here, e.g. `NGINX-PLUS-1`